Skip to content

 That’s why we ensured all of our HexClad pans are metal-utensil safe, thanks to their durable aluminum layer.
 So go ahead and use those steel tongs and spatulas.

-Our tri-ply stainless steel pans are lightweight, oven-safe up to 500 degrees, dishwasher safe, and free of harsh chemicals for safer and more enjoyable cooking and cleaning experience.
+Our tri-ply stainless steel pans are lightweight, oven-safe up to 900 degrees, dishwasher-safe and free of harsh chemicals for safer and more enjoyable cooking and cleaning experience.

 Our cookware is long-lasting and low maintenance.
-And, for those few times that your pan may need a little extra TLC, a quick wash with a vinegar and water mix is all you need to bring it back to shiny tip-top shape.
+And, for those few times that your pan may need a little extra TLC, a quick soak and soapy wash with a sponge is all you need to bring it back to shiny tip-top shape.
+(Another reminder: Do not use baking soda on HexClad pans.)

 Sources: